 This is more a matter of principle than anything else: As one Labour MP said in parliament on Tuesday, Conservatives are teaching students a really tough lesson – that they cannot trust their own government.

 Your questions answered

-According to a letter released yesterday from students’ flavour-of-the-month, Jo Johnson, it’s looking likely.
-However, it’s still not officially set in stone (we’re clutching at straws here).
+According to a letter released by students’ flavour-of-the-month, Jo Johnson, it’s looking likely.
+However, it’s still not officially set in stone (we're clutching at straws here).

 Many MPs have come out in strong opposition to the fee hike, and have said they’ll push for it to be debated in parliament before anything is made official.